 x 75% client retention = 180 completions @ £2300 = £414,000 gross revenue

 That’s a 58% uplift in revenue, from the same marketing spend.

 Of course, this assumes that Maria can replicate her canvassing cost per market appraisal in the other areas of her marketing, but even if she used leafleting as her only source of marketing, increasing the quantity until her marketing spend was used up, she would still see a significant increase in market appraisals.

 Holding your marketing pound to account is something I rarely see amongst agents; even the good ones engage in ‘brand awareness campaigns’, or as I like to call it, ‘ego marketing’.

 Buy response – never buy brand awareness.

-If you’d like to know more about how my Power Day could help you get through more doors, email me and let’s see if it’s a good fit.
+If you’d like to know more about how my Power Day could help you get through more doors, Tell me a bit about your businesss here and let’s see if it’s a good fit.